-On July 1, 1908, they appear as historical data of the Foundation of the Society of Obstetrics and Gynecology of Buenos Aires since then with periodic meetings and thus the First Argentine Congress of Obstetrics and Gynecology appears from August 9 to 15, 1931.
+On July 1, 1908 they appear as historical data of the Foundation of the Society of Obstetrics and Gynecology of Buenos Aires since then with periodic meetings and thus the First Argentine Congress of Obstetrics and Gynecology appears from August 9 to 15, 1931.

-In March 1949, an extraordinary assembly resolved matters that had postponed the Company’s action, in the same way a new Board of Directors was elected, appointing Prof. Dr. Julio Manuel Morales Honorary President and Prof. Dr. Dr. Vicente Chase Sosa, under his management, the Company resumed its initial activity and was given a new impulse by obtaining affiliation to FLASOG and FIGO.
+In March 1949, an extraordinary assembly resolved issues that had postponed the actions of the Society, in the same way a new Board of Directors was elected, appointing Prof. Dr. Julio Manuel Morales Honorary President and Prof. Dr. President of the entity.
+Vicente Chase Sosa, under his management, the Society resumes its initial activity and is given a new impetus by obtaining affiliation to FLASOG and FIGO.

-On June 30, 1947, with 24 members and chaired by Dr. Constantino J. Carvallo; son of whom is considered the father of the Peruvian Gynecology Dr. Constantino T Carvallo; the Peruvian Society of Obstetrics and Gynecology (SPOG) was founded.
+On June 30, 1947, with 24 members and chaired by Dr. Constantino J. Carvallo; son of who is considered the father of Peruvian Gynecology, Dr. Constantino T Carvallo; the Peruvian Society of Obstetrics and Gynecology (SPOG) was founded.

-FECASOG: It was constituted in May 1949 by representatives of Associations and Societies of Obstetrics and Gynecology and as founding members are: Dr. Osberto Rosales and A. González, for El Salvador, Dr. Salvador Batista Mena, for Nicaragua, Dr. F. Robleto Gallo, for Costa Rica Dr. Max Terán Valls and Marino Urpí and for Panama Dr. Julio Armando Lavergne.
+FECASOG: It was established in May 1949 by representatives of Obstetrics and Gynecology Associations and Societies and as founding members are Dr. Osberto Rosales and A. González for Guatemala, Dr. Salvador Batista Mena for El Salvador, and Dr. F. for Nicaragua.
+Robleto Gallo, for Costa Rica Dr. Max Terán Valls and Marino Urpí and for Panama Dr. Julio Armando Lavergne.

-In historical documents of the Society of the Oriental Republic of Uruguay there are annotations in which Dr. Augusto Turenne proposes the integration of the Associations of the countries in a single institution.
+In historical documents of the Society of the Oriental Republic of Uruguay there are annotations in which Dr. Augusto Turenne proposes the integration of the Associations of the countries into a single institution.

 In 1952, from October 26 to 31, the first Latin American Congress of Obstetrics and Gynecology was held in Buenos Aires, Argentina under the Presidency of Dr. Normando Arenas.

-1954 – Brazil 1958 – Mexico 1962 – Colombia 1966 – Chile 1970 – Costa Rica 1973 – Ecuador 1978 – Peru 1981 – Dominican Republic 1984 – Venezuela 1987 – Guatemala 1990 – Uruguay Panama 1993 – Paraguay 1996 – El Salvador 1999 – Bolivia 2005 – Dominican Republic 2008 – Mendoza, Argentina 2011 – Managua, Nicaragua 2014 – Guayaquil, Ecuador 2017 – Cancun, Mexico
+1954 – Brazil; 1958 – Mexico; 1962 – Colombia; 1966 – Chile; 1970 – Costa Rica; 1973 – Ecuador; 1978 – Peru; 1981 – Dominican Republic; 1984 – Venezuela; 1987 – Guatemala; 1990 – Uruguay; Panama 1993; – Paraguay 1996: – El Salvador 1999; – Bolivia 2005; – Dominican Republic 2008; – Mendoza, Argentina 2011 – Managua: Nicaragua 2014; – Guayaquil, Ecuador 2017; – Cancún, Mexico

-At the end of their work as directors at FLASOG, doctors Alfonso Álvarez Bravo, Luis Castelazo Ayala and J. Martin Giménez Miranda in 1966 wrote a document on “The History of FLASOG”.
+At the end of their work as managers in FLASOG, doctors Alfonso Álvarez Bravo, Luis Castelazo Ayala and J. Martin Giménez Miranda in 1966 wrote a document on “The History of FLASOG”.

-In Latin America we have great doctors who have stood out with their research and have dictated guidelines within Latin America and worldwide, just to mention a few: Dr. Samuel Karchmer K, Mexico Perinatology, Dr. Roberto Caldeyro Barcia, Uruguay, Physiology Obstetrics Dr. Arturo Zárate Mexico Gynecological Endocrinology Dr. Alfonso Álvarez Bravo, Mexico, Gynecology, Dr. Luis Castelazo Ayala, Mexico Obstetrics.
-Dr. Arnaldo Acosta, Paraguay Gynecological Endocrinology, Dr. Otto Rodríguez Armas, Venezuela Gynecological Endoscopy, Dr. Newton Osborne, Panama, Epidemiology, Ultrasonography and in Music.
+In Latin America we have great doctors who have stood out with their research and have dictated guidelines within Latin America and worldwide, just to mention a few: Dr. Samuel Karchmer K, Mexico Perinatology, Dr. Roberto Caldeyro Barcia, Uruguay, Obstetric Physiology Dr. Arturo Zárate Mexico Gynecological Endocrinology Dr. Alfonso Álvarez Bravo, Mexico, Gynecology, Dr. Luis Castelazo Ayala, Mexico Obstetrics.
+Dr. Arnaldo Acosta, Paraguay Gynecological Endocrinology, Dr. Otto Rodríguez Armas, Venezuela Gynecological Endoscopy, Dr. Newton Osborne, Panama, Epidemiology, Ultrasonography and Music.

 Dr. Waldo Sepúlveda L. Endoscopic Fetal Surgery Program, Santiago, Chile.
 In ultrasonography in Perinatology: Dr. Luiz Bailao -Brazil Dr. Luis Flavio Goncalves–USA Dr. Luiz Eduardo Machado –Brazil, Dr. Raúl Martínez -Mexico Dr. Andrés A Mejides –USA Dr. Francisca S Molina.